rjgura/nginx_punk_buster/README.md

 # Installation

 1. Copy files to location
-2. Edit nginx_punk_buster.py to configure locations of files
+2. Edit nginx_punk_buster.py to configure locations of files (absolute, not relative)
 3. Update known_ips.json with any known addresses you want to skip
 4. Update credentials in Settings.ini
 5. Automate with Cron or Windows Scheduled Task